Why do I need Heat Resistant Tape or Strong Heat Resistant Tape?

 What is a lint-free cloth?

 A lint-free cloth is a special type of cleaning cloth that does not shed fibers.
 A microfiber cloth is a good example.
-We recommend wiping down coaster blanks before an Infusible Ink transfer to remove any unwanted debris or lint.
+We recommend wiping down hard blanks before an Infusible Ink transfer to remove any unwanted debris or lint.

 Why do I need tweezers?